derekbekoe/convey/README.md

 # Self-hosting

-For convenience, we've provided a service that the application connects to by default.
+For convenience, we've provided a service that the application uses by default.

 Alternatively, you can host your own [NATS Streaming Server](https://docs.nats.io/nats-streaming-concepts/intro) and configure `convey` to use that server.